iainctduncan/learn-scheme-for-max/part_1.rst

   s4m> (1 2 .
 4)

 The dot before 4 indicates that the list stopped being a proper list at the third item.
-Improper lists are used in various places, but typically only as pairs, also called *dotted pairs*.
+Improper lists are used in various places, but most typically as pairs, also called *dotted pairs*.
 We get them when we use cons, *without* ending our chain with the null list:

 .. code:: scm